nikogura/gomason/README.md

 You could do this via a CI/CD System and an artifact repository of some flavor.
 But wiring that up properly takes time, experience, and tends to be very specific to your particular system and repository.

 Gomason attempts to abstract all of that.
-Any system must be able to handle the following:
+It will:

 1. Running tests and reporting on results